seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 $server->listen($socket);

 echo 'Listening on ' . str_replace('tcp:', 'http:', $socket->getAddress()) . "\n";

+// run the application
 $loop->run();
 {% endhighlight %}

 The main logic of the server is placed in the callback, which is passed to the server constructor.
 This callback is being executed for each incoming request.
 It accepts an instance of the `Request` object and returns `Response` object.
 The `Response` class constructor accepts the response code, headers and the body of the response.
 In our case, for each request, we return the same static string `Hello world`.

-And if we open now `127.0.0.1:8000` in the browser we will see our `Hello world` response.
+If we execute this script it will run endlessly.
+The server is working and is listening to the incoming requests.
+If we now open `127.0.0.1:8000` in the browser we will see our `Hello world` response.
 Nice!

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/hello-http-server.png" alt="hello server" class="">